Treatment options for colon cancer

 • targeted cancer drugs

-Clinical trials are researching using targeted cancer drugs called monoclonal antibodies to treat early bowel cancer.
+Clinical trials are researching using targeted cancer drugs called monoclonal antibodies to treat bowel cancer that has not spread.

 Monoclonal antibodies recognise and attach to specific proteins produced by cells.
 Each monoclonal antibody recognises one particular protein.
 They work in different ways depending on the protein they are targeting.
 So, some monoclonal antibodies might block particular proteins that encourage a cancer to grow and others might stop cancer cells from making their own blood supply.